mtakeno/volume-em-pubs/README.md

 Initial idea and data from Timothy Lee, Georgia Institute of Technology. http://www.bioengineering.gatech.edu/people/timothy-lee

-Files in /example are derived from Tim.
+Files in /example are derived from Tim's data.

+Roadmap:
+- add logic to determine if point is graphed (conditional on is_plotted)
+- add year and author as separate tags in hover box